-If your flight is cancelled due to bad weather we will rebook your ticket for the following day.
+If your flight is canceled due to bad weather we will rebook your ticket for the following day.
 When we rebook your ticket it's likely you will be on a lower priority flight during the peak trekking seasons.
 This is out of our control as the earlier morning flights will have already been booked months in advance.

-The availability of helicopters depends on a number of factors including rescue requirements, prior booking commitments and weather.
+The availability of helicopters depends on a number of factors including rescue requirements, prior booking commitments, and weather.
 We will do our best to arrange a helicopter but keep in mind that various factors are out of our control.

 Helicopter rates vary as a rule and increase when demand increases.
 Offers for helicopter flights displayed in the airport apply to advance bookings.
 The rates given by our team in Kathmandu may not always match what is offered locally on the mountain.
 Keep in mind that if an extra seat is available local staff in Lukla may attempt to sell the seat cheaper than we are offering.
-Extra seats if not sold immediately are basically a wasted asset so prices are always in flux.
+Extra seats, if not sold immediately, are basically a wasted asset so prices are always in flux.

 If helicopters are limited in availability they may only be available to shuttle guests to Phaplu which is an airstrip in the valley below Lukla.
 We can arrange the jeep from Phaplu to Kathmandu.
 Be prepared for a 10 to 14 hours journey on rough roads.
 If you have extra time in Nepal you might be better waiting an extra day at Lukla for the weather to clear.